pyoseo/pyoseo/docs/installation.rst

 ProFTPd is an FTP server.
 Depending on your use case you may not need an FTP server in order to use pyoseo.
 If you do need one, there are some to choose from.
-Proftpd works well if you watn to use an LDAP based authentication scheme.
+Proftpd works well if you want to use an LDAP based authentication scheme.

 1. Create a system user to handle the ftp service